Thewbi/riscv_editor_java/README.md

 git submodule update
 ```

-## Updating Subprojects to their Latest Commit
+## git - Updating Subprojects to their Latest Commit

+Hint: This command will only work correctly when executed from the parent projects folder.
+Executing this command in one of the subproject's folders will not have any effect at all!

 As of Git 1.8.2 new option --remote was added